wesabe/grendel/GETTING-STARTED.md

 user running the Grendel server can access it.

 Once you have the properties file in place, create a database and a database user for Grendel.
-Create the tables Grendel needs by generating a full database schema script (see _How To Run It_, below) and running it.
+Create the tables Grendel needs by generating a full database schema script (see _Run Grendel_, below) and running it.
 For instance:

     java -jar target/grendel-${VERSION}.jar schema --migration -c grendel.properties > setup-grendel.sql
     mysql -u grendel -p grendel < setup-grendel.sql